yan-soon/tp/docs/UserGuide.md

 We are a team of **Computer Science Undergraduates** working together to solve **module management** and **graduation planning** problems faced by fellow Computer Science students.
-Below is the detailed **User Guide** for effective use of GradPad which can help you ease and improve your **modules planning process**.
+Below is the detailed **User Guide** for effective use of GradPad which can help you ease and improve your **module planning process**.

 GradPad is a one-stop solution to **module management** for Computer Science Undergraduates.
 Planning for modules has always been a tedious process but it does not have to be.

-The current approach to planning and tracking graduation requirements is to open up tabs after tabs of NUS resources which can be messy at times.
+The current approach to planning and tracking graduation requirements is to open up tabs after tabs of NUS resources such as NUSMods and websites of Faculty of Computing, which can be messy at times.
 So, our team has come up with the idea of an **easy-to-use**, **all-in-one application** that can ease the process of **module management** for Computer Science Undergraduates.

 GradPad **consolidates** the modules you have taken and **displays** the **remaining required modules** to